ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 requirement is crucial to protect the network in times of extreme congestion.

-If "full backoff" is used, this bullet does not require that the full backoff mechanism must be identical to that of TCP
+If the result of full backoff is used, this test does not require that the full backoff mechanism must be identical to that of TCP
 {{?RFC2988}}.
-As an example, this bullet does not preclude full backoff mechanisms that would give flows with different round- trip times comparable caapcity during backoff.
+As an example, this bullet does not preclude full backoff mechanisms that would give flows with different round- trip times comparable capacity during backoff.

 ### Protection Against Bufferbloat

 The alternate congestion control mechanism should reduce its sending rate if the round trip time (RTT) significantly increases.
-Exactly how the algorithm reduces its sending rate is algorithm specific.
+Exactly how the algorithm reduces its sending rate is algorithm specific, but see
+{{!RFC8961}} and {{!RFC8085}} for requirements.

 Bufferbloat {{Bufferbloat}} refers to the building of long queues in the network.
 Many network routers are configured with very large buffers.
 If congestion starts happening, classic TCP congestion control algorithms
 {{!RFC5681}} will continue sending at a high rate until the buffer fills up completely and packet losses occur.
 Every connection going through that bottleneck will experience high latency.
-This is particularly bad for highly interactive applications like games, but it also affects routine web browsing and video playing.
+This adds unwanted latency that impacts highly interactive applications like games, but it also affects routine web browsing and video playing.

 This problem became apparent in the last decade and was not discussed in the Congestion Control Principles published in September 2002 {{!RFC2914}}.